top of page

 False.
 As long as there is one closed path for current to flow from the battery, through the circuit, and back to the battery, some electrical current will flow.

-Question #10: If a circuit has 3 resistors in parallel with resistances of 6Ω each, and a total voltage of 3V produced by the two batteries, what is the total current for the circuit?
+Question #10: If an electrical circuit has 3 resistors in parallel with resistances of 6Ω each, and a total voltage of 3V produced by the two batteries, what is the total current for the circuit?

 1. 0.5A